amirgamil/poseidon/README.md

 4. Connecting lists with data sources to load their content from databases
 5. Self-managing components - state stored and acted on locally.
 Allows you to easily compose different components without central stores or state becoming too clunky and unmanageable (some common complaints with Redux for example)
+    - This means when loading lists, each component element of the list has access to its atomic data and a callback to remove the data from the store
+    - That way, the component is self-managing since data can be added or removed from itself
+6. Setting up data you want to access when rendering the UI by setting `this.data = ...` in the `init` of a component
+7. Pure components and container components
+    - Container: interact directly with the store, have side-effects (e.g. List component)
+    - Pure: mostly pure components, given same state will render the same UI

 ### Ideas to extend
 1. Make it more intuitive to connect data to stores to UI